e-271/watershed_dataprep/README.md

     - [Ensembl 110 / GRCh37](https://ftp.ensembl.org/pub/release-110/variation/indexed_vep_cache/#:~:text=homo_sapiens_vep_110_GRCh37.tar.gz) (20G)
     - Other versions can to be located within [https://ftp.ensembl.org/pub](https://ftp.ensembl.org/pub) or can be installed using VEP's `install.PL` script.

+3. Set the `${VEP_PLUGINS_DIR}` path variable.
+By default VEP installs plugins in `$HOME/.vep/Plugins`, but Conda environments will store this in `$CONDA_PREFIX/share/ensembl-vep-$VERSION`.
+    - If you use `ensemble-vep` conda packages from the `dnachun` channel, the `${VEP_PLUGINS_DIR}` environment variable will be set to the correct location by default.

 For full VEP installation instructions see the [VEP documentation](http://useast.ensembl.org/info/docs/tools/vep/script/vep_download.html).

 If you use a different genome build, Ensembl version or filepath for VEP, update `config/config.yaml`.

 ## Set up Loftee

+VEP installs a version of loftee for HG37 among the default plugins.
+To use it you will need to install cache files (step 2).
+If your input is aligned to HG38 you can use one of the `ensemble-vep` conda packages from the `dnachun` channel which have loftee-hg38 installed, or copy the loftee-hg38 perl files from Github (step 1).

-1. Install the [Loftee](https://github.com/konradjk/loftee) plugin for VEP in the folder `.vep/Plugins`:
+1. [If using HG38] Install the [Loftee (hg38)](https://github.com/konradjk/loftee) plugin for VEP:
-    - GRCh38: `git clone https://github.com/konradjk/loftee --branch grch38 .vep/Plugins`
+    - GRCh38: `git clone https://github.com/konradjk/loftee --branch grch38 $VEP_PLUGINS_DIR`
-    - GRCh37: `git clone https://github.com/konradjk/loftee .vep/Plugins`

 2. Download Loftee files to `data/vep`:
     - GERP (GRCh38):